AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/automated-chat/stream-designer.md

    >[!TIP]
    >
    >You can personalize the experience for known chat visitors by using tokens (ex: Hello `{{lead.leadFirstName:""}}`).
 Simply click the curly bracket icon on the right and make your selection.
-Add a default value between the quoates if you want anonymous visitors to see something generic (ex: Hello `{{lead.leadFirstName:"there"}}`).
+Add a default value between the quotes if you want anonymous visitors to see something generic (ex: Hello `{{lead.leadFirstName:"there"}}`).

    >[!NOTE]
    >